Gerry Mulligan: Early life and career

 The Mulligan family next moved to Philadelphia, where Gerry attended the West Philadelphia Catholic High School for Boys and organized a school big band, for which he also wrote arrangements.
 When Mulligan was sixteen, he approached Johnny Warrington at local radio station WCAU about writing arrangements for the station's house band.
 Warrington was impressed and began buying Mulligan's arrangements.

 Mulligan dropped out of high school during his senior year to pursue work with a touring band.
 He contacted bandleader Tommy Tucker when Tucker was visiting Philadelphia's Earle Theatre.
 While Tucker did not need an additional reedman, he was looking for an arranger and Mulligan was hired at $100 a week to do two or three arrangements a week (including all copying).
-At the conclusion of Mulligan's three-month contract, Tucker told Mulligan that he should move on to another band that was a little less "tame".
+At the conclusion of Mulligan's three-month contract, Tucker told Mulligan that he should move on to another band which was a little less "tame".
 Mulligan went back to Philadelphia and began writing for Elliot Lawrence, a pianist and composer who had taken over for Warrington as the band leader at WCAU.

 Mulligan moved to New York City in January 1946 and joined the arranging staff on Gene Krupa's bebop-tinged band.
 Arrangements of Mulligan's work with Krupa include "Birdhouse", "Disc Jockey Jump" and an arrangement of "How High the Moon", quoting Charlie Parker's "Ornithology" as a countermelody.

 Mulligan next began arranging for the Claude Thornhill Orchestra, occasionally sitting in as a member of the reed section.
 Thornhill's arranging staff included Gil Evans, whom Mulligan had met while working with the Krupa band.
-Mulligan eventually began living with Evans, at the time that Evans' apartment on West 55th Street became a regular hangout for a number of jazz musicians, working on creating a new jazz idiom.
+Mulligan eventually began living with Evans; this was at the time that Evans' apartment on West 55th Street became a regular hangout for a number of jazz musicians, working on creating a new jazz idiom.